Commercial Courts in Germany: An Alternative for International Business Disputes

 • Commercial Court at the Higher Regional Court of Düsseldorf – specialized in corporate law and post-M&A disputes

-Commercial Courts vs. Arbitration: Which is the better choice?
+Commercial Courts vs. Arbitration: Which Is the Better Choice?

 Arbitration offers more flexibility in procedural design and is internationally accepted.
-Moreover, arbitral awards can be enforced internationally in significantly more countries than judgments of German courts (which does not change with the introduction of Commercial Courts in Germany).
+Moreover, arbitration awards can be enforced internationally in significantly more countries than judgments of German courts (which does not change with the introduction of Commercial Courts in Germany).

-Careful consideration of the advantages and disadvantages is crucial.
+A careful consideration of the advantages and disadvantages is crucial.

 Conclusion

-Do you have questions on this topic or need assistance?
+Do you have questions on this topic or need support with implementation?

 We specialize in International Business Law, Corporate Law, Compliance, and Contract Management.